- How much is gap insurance in Illinois?

 How much is gap insurance in Illinois by age group?

-The table below shows the average gap insurance rates in Illinois by age.
+The table below lists the average gap insurance rates in Illinois based on age.

 How does gap insurance work in Illinois?